-Where the 382(1)(5) Exception is not applicable to a corporation in bankruptcy (either because the debtor does not qualify for the 382(1)(5) Exception or the debtor otherwise elects not to utilize the 382(1)(5) Exception), a second special rule generally will apply (the "382(1)(6) Exception").
-Under the 382(1)(6) Exception, the annual limitation will be calculated by reference to the lesser of the value of the debtor corporation's stock (with certain adjustments) immediately after the ownership change or the value of such debtor corporation's assets (determined without regard to liabilities) immediately before the ownership change.
+to the lesser of the value of the debtor corporation's stock (with certain adjustments) immediately after the ownership change or the value of such debtor corporation's assets (determined without regard to liabilities) immediately before the ownership change.
 This differs from the ordinary rule for determining the annual limitation, which requires the fair market value of a debtor corporation that undergoes an "ownership change" to be determined before the events giving rise to the ownership change.
 The 382(1)(6) Exception also differs from the 382(1)(5) Exception because the debtor corporation is not required to recompute its Pre-Change Losses to exclude certain previously deducted interest with respect of all debt converted into stock in the reorganization and the debtor may undergo a change of ownership within 2 years without automatically triggering the elimination of its Pre-Change Losses.
 Rather, the resulting limitation from a subsequent ownership change would be determined under the regular rules for ownership changes under section 382 and 383 of the Tax Code.

-The Debtors do not currently know whether they are eligible for the 382(1)(5) Exception or the 382(1)(6) Exception and, regardless of whether the 382(1)(5) Exception is available, the applicable Post-Emergence Entities may decide to affirmatively elect out of the 382(1)(5) Exception.
+The Debtors do not currently know whether they are eligible for the 382(l)(5) Exception or the 382(l)(6) Exception and, regardless of whether the 382(l)(5) Exception is available, the applicable Post-Emergence Entities may decide to affirmatively elect out of the 382(l)(5) Exception.
 In addition, the application of these rules to a circumstance where the obligor of the debt converted into stock in the reorganization is a partnership in which the corporation is a partner is not clear.
-Whether the applicable Post-Emergence Entities take advantage of the 382(1)(6) Exception or the 382(1)(5) Exception, the applicable Post-Emergence Entities' use of their Pre-Change Losses after the Effective Date may be adversely affected if a subsequent "ownership change" within the meaning of section 382 of the Tax Code were to occur after the Effective Date.
+Whether the applicable Post-Emergence Entities take advantage of the 382(l)(6) Exception or the 382(l)(5) Exception, the applicable Post-Emergence Entities' use of their Pre-Change Losses after the Effective Date may be adversely affected if a subsequent "ownership change" within the meaning of section 382 of the Tax Code were to occur after the Effective Date.